Lice are small, parasitic insects that can live on the scalp. Research suggests that swimming in chlorinated pool water doesn’t kill lice.

 Don’t use a more powerful chlorine solution on your head or your child’s head to kill lice.
 A higher concentration of chlorine won’t kill the insects and could lead to serious side effects including:

 - burning feeling in the nose and throat

-Can lice spread from person to person in a pool?
+Head lice don’t spread from person to person in a pool.
+In one